mudox/home/content/post/rxswift-operators-creation.md

 # Create From Listed Elements

-## .just
+## +just

-Create a sequence containing only one element (the paramter) which is emitted immediately on subscription.
+Create a sequence containing only one element (the parameter) which is emitted immediately on subscription.

 Used to start a chain of steps